TTTGroup/Tic-Tac-Toe/README.md

 - [X] Grid automatically resets when a game ends

 **Optional Nice-to-have Stories**
-- [X] Users begin through a start menu
 - [X] Confirmation screen from Exit button
-- [ ] Users have access to an options menu
 - [X] Portrait and Landscape mode
 - [ ] Persistence between Portrait and Landscape mode
+- [ ] Users have access to an options menu

 ### 2. Screen Archetypes